telerik/ajax-docs/controls/chart/building-radcharts/data-binding-radchart-to-a-generic-list-of-simple-types.md

 ---
 title: Data Binding RadChart to a Generic List of Simple Types
-page_title: Data Binding RadChart to a Generic List of Simple Types | RadChart for ASP.NET AJAX Documentation
+page_title: Data Binding RadChart to a Generic List of Simple Types - RadChart
-description: Data Binding RadChart to a Generic List of Simple Types
+description: Check our Web Forms article about Data Binding RadChart to a Generic List of Simple Types.
 slug: chart/building-radcharts/data-binding-radchart-to-a-generic-list-of-simple-types
 tags: data,binding,radchart,to,a,generic,list,of,simple,types
 published: True